EduardoBravoP/tracktileTest/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

 ## How to run the E2E tests:
+>**Important**: You have to be running the Metro Server and the JSON Server before running the tests

 ### For Android